Poultry operation a saving grace for mother, son in face of family’s loss

 She figured her husband was stressed.
 Their poultry operation was a tremendous financial investment, and while they were comfortable as a farm family, they’d never raised birds.

-After Pete’s condition failed to improve over two months, they took him to Anne Arundel Medical Center in Annapolis where he was quickly diagnosed with glioblastoma multiforme, an aggressive and devastating brain tumor that kills most patients within 15 months of their diagnosis, according to the American Association of Neurological Surgeons.
+After Pete’s condition failed to improve over two months, they took him to Anne Arundel Medical Center in Annapolis where he was quickly diagnosed with glioblastoma multiforme, an aggressive brain tumor that kills most patients within 15 months of their diagnosis, according to the American Association of Neurological Surgeons.

 Surgery followed the next day, a craniotomy.
 Then 30 days of radiation, followed by chemotherapy.

-While Pete was sick, Faith said she often walked the chicken houses, reciting Christian mantras such as, “Just trust and obey.”
+While Pete was sick, Faith said she often walked the chicken houses, reciting Christian prayers such as, “Just trust and obey.”
 The family relied deeply on their religious faith.
 Before he went into surgery, Pete’s last two words were, “Use me,” a request to God.